 Use this guide to learn when and how to graduate from your infant carrier.
 To get started, let's take a look at the differences and benefits of infant carriers and convertible car seats.

 While convertible car seats are suitable for new-born passengers, it’s common practice for parents to choose an infant carrier for those very first journeys.
 Many make the choice because of convenience; an infant carrier attaches to the vehicle via a base that stays installed all the time.
 The carrier simply “clicks” in and out of the base while baby stays harnessed in the carrier.
-Many infant carriers are also part of a travel system which includes a stroller.
+Many infant carriers are also part of a all-in-one travel system which includes a stroller.

 In comparison, a convertible car seat stays installed in the car while baby is buckled in and out of the harness when the car ride begins and ends.
 This is a great option if you want to baby wear and it can save you money over time because you can start with a convertible car seat and skip the infant carrier.
 If you decide to start with an infant carrier, it’s important to remember that they have height and weight limits and expiration dates just like convertible car seats.
 But how do you know what they are?